mmcdole/gofeed/README.md

 #### Feed Specific Parsers

 The `gofeed` library provides two feed specific parsers: `atom.Parser` and `rss.Parser`.
 If the hybrid `gofeed.Feed` model that the universal `gofeed.Parser` produces does not contain a field from the `atom.Feed` or `rss.Feed` model that you require, it might be beneficial to use the feed specific parsers.
 When using the `atom.Parser` or `rss.Parser` directly, you can access all of fields found in the `atom.Feed` and `rss.Feed` models.
 It is also marginally faster because you are able to skip the translation step.

-However, for the *vast* majority of users, the universal `gofeed.Parser` is the best way to parse feeds.
-This allows the user of `gofeed` library to not care about the differences between RSS or Atom feeds.

 ## Basic Usage